Virtual

 Claiming Price

 You may have an option to designate certain claiming prices for additional weight allowances.
 For optional claimers you may also have the option to enter as an allowance or for a claiming price.
+The allowance option will only be available in optional claimers if the horse meets the allowance conditions.

 Dry Only (Yes/No)